Nick Hayes and Naomi Burton, the duo behind the production company, Means of Production.

 Since March, the young, idealistic Detroiters have been working full-time to promote progressive causes and candidates through Means of Production, a company they created last year.
 Their goal is to create high-quality, reasonably priced videos for carefully vetted clients whose views they can accurately portray.

 “Working with candidates who genuinely know what it's like to be working class is crucial," says Hayes.
-"We're here because communicating those values simply can't be done well through a commercial, inequitably structured production company or consulting firm, period.
-As a cooperatively run production company that explicitly works for labor and progressive campaigns, we're in a position where we speak the language that working people do and can create dignified videos that touch on problems we all face under a capitalist mode of production.”
+"Communicating those values simply can't be done well through a commercial, inequitably structured production company or consulting firm, period.
+As a cooperatively run production company that explicitly works for labor and progressive campaigns, we're in a position where we speak the language that working people do and can create dignified videos that touch on problems we all face under [capitalism].”

 Burton and Hayes hope to benefit from a progressive shift in Democratic politics that has put campaign ethics front and center.
 It’s become common for leftist candidates to refuse to take corporate contributions

-, and now, Burton and Hayes say they’re seeing some candidates extend their principles to messaging.
+, and now, some are extending their principles to messaging.

-The now-viral video has helped raise the profile of not only the candidate, but of Means of Production as well.
-A recent piece in the Intercept
+The now-viral video has helped raise the profile of not only the candidate, but Means of Production as well.
+A piece by the Intercept

 described the video as “tightly produced, crafting a narrative about an organizer-candidate who has the same sort of working-class background that is representative of the majority of New York’s 14th Congressional District — the median income in the district is $53,512.”
 The article also zeroed in on the less than $10,000 production budget, which was likely critical for a candidate like Cortez, who, according to Intercept

 , has raised just $200,000 to Crowley’s $1.6 million.